GMT 0

 The central attacking midfielder has very high technical requirements

-Using precise passes, dribbling and intelligence, CAM is the key to unlocking the opposition’s defence.
-Despite playing in the middle position, CAM often has to receive the ball with his back facing the opponent’s goal in crowded areas.
+Using precise passes, dribbling, and intelligence, the CAM is the key to unlocking the opposition’s defense.
+Despite playing in the central position, a CAM often has to receive the ball with their back facing the opponent’s goal in crowded areas.
 They must be able to accurately locate and perceive situations around them.

-Statistically, CAM tends to have more possession of the ball than any other position, which demonstrates the difficulty of the role.
-CAM attacking midfielders are always looking for space to control the ball and create attacking opportunities by passing the ball or advancing.
-They rely on their personal qualities to make a difference in the end zone.
+Statistically, the CAM tends to have more possession of the ball than any other position, which demonstrates the difficulty of the role.
+Attacking midfielders in the CAM role are always looking for space to control the ball and create attacking opportunities by passing the ball or advancing.
+They rely on their personal qualities to make a difference in the final third.

 4. Deep-lying playmaker

-The deep-lying playmaker is a variation of the defensive midfielder, their role is not only to break up the attack and cover the defense but also to dictate the tempo and create connections from the area. defense area.
-To be successful in this role, players need to possess a range of special skills.
-In addition to solid defense and comprehensive technique, they must also be talented playmakers.
+The deep-lying playmaker is a variation of the defensive midfielder.
+Their role is not only to break up attacks and cover the defense but also to dictate the tempo and create connections from the defensive area.
+To be successful in this role, players need to possess a range of specialized skills.
+In addition to solid defense and comprehensive technique, they must also be talented playmakers, making this another example of the hardest position in soccer.

 The deep-lying playmaker is responsible for breaking up the attack and shielding the defense